Where are interest rates headed next, and what are markets pricing after the Federal Reserve’s latest decision?

-Fed Rate Outlook May 2026: Market Predictions and Probabilities
+Fed Rate Outlook: Market Predictions and Probabilities

 - July 28–29